 The difference between these two types of interest are that regular interest is paid periodically (determined by the loan agreement), and accrued interest continues to be owed to the lender over time.

 Compounding interest essentially means “interest on interest.”
 The interest payments change each period instead of staying fixed.
 Simple interest is based solely on the principal outstanding, whereas compound interest uses the principal and the previously earned interest.

 If a person borrowed $1,000 with 2% interest and has $100 of accrued interest, then that year’s interest would be $22.
 It is because the interest is paid on the principal ($1000) and the accrued interest ($100), for a total of $1100.
 2% of $1100 is $22.

 If you put $5,000 in a bank account that earns 4% interest a year, you will have $5,200 by the end of the year.
 Now, if you keep the $5,200 in the bank for another year, you will have $5,408.

 Simple interest would be the equivalent of receiving $5,200 after the first year, withdrawing the $200, and then having $5,000 before the next period.
 Every period the individual will receive $200.

 Compounding interest would increase the interest payments since you are receiving interest on your interest.
 If the individual left the $5,200 in their bank account, they would have $5,408 by the end of the next period (which is a $208 gain instead of the $200 with simple interest).
 This shows the power of compounding interest.

 To learn more about simple vs. compound interest, click here.

 CFI provides key courses and articles to help you advance your career.
-The Financial Modeling & Valuation Analyst (FMVA)® certification is a great program that can teach you the skills required to become a strong financial analyst.
 Here are some extra resources you may be interested in: